hasura/graphql-engine/manual/SDKs/ios-sdk.rst

 **Note**: In case you are expecting an object response, use ``.responseObject``.

-*All SELECT queries to the data service will return an array response.*
+*All SELECT queries to the data microservice will return an array response.*

     If the HasuraUser in the HasuraClient is logged-in/signed-up, then every call